Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 (6) Plans, specifications and permits for water system facilities which shall be kept for the life of the facility.

 (7) Records concerning the use of acrylamide and epichlorohydrin shall be kept for at least 12 years.
-These records shall include verification that the chemicals used were certified for conformance with ANSI/NSF Standard 60 in accordance with § 109.606 (relating to chemicals, materials and equipment) and that the combination—or product—of dose and monomer level did not exceed the following:
+These records must include verification that the chemicals used were certified for conformance with ANSI/NSF Standard 60 in accordance with § 109.606 (relating to chemicals, materials and equipment) and that the combination—or product—of dose and monomer level did not exceed the following:

 (i) Acrylamide = 0.05% dosed at 1 ppm (or equivalent).